trisdauvergne/milestone-project-03/README.md

 ## FEATURES

-Each page features a **navigation bar** that includes a clickable **'WANT THAT' logo**, a link to **view 'My lists'** (which will open a page displaying the existing lists), a link to **create a new list** and a link to **add an item**.
+Each page features a **navigation bar** that includes a clickable **''Want That' logo**, a link to **view 'My lists'** (which will open a page displaying the existing lists), a link to **create a new list** and a link to **add an item**.
 The navbar is always at the top of the page and is **sticky**, remaining at the top of the viewport while the user scrolls down.
 When clicked, the logo takes the user to the welcome page.
 On a screen size smaller than a tablet, the links to 'My lists', create a list and add an item will become a collapsible element.

 The site's design is clean and crisp to aid readability and accessibility.
 The stripped back design also serves avoids distracting from the item information and images.
 Each of the **active links** on the site has a colour when hovered over to introduce colour subtly without distracting from the images and information.
 On a screen smaller than a tablet, the **hover effect** is replaced with coloured lines under the text to indicate they are active.

 ### Welcome Page
-The site opens on the welcome page, which features a brief introduction with the purpose of WANT THAT, along with two streetwear / fashion related images that make the site feel more aspirational and lifestyle oriented.
+The site opens on the welcome page, which features a brief introduction with the purpose of 'Want That', along with two streetwear / fashion related images that make the site feel more aspirational and lifestyle oriented.
 There is a button with the word **'ENTER'** which invites the user to enter the site and start building lists.
 The text is black against a white background to aid accessibility.
 The images and text will appear divided across four boxes on a desktop and tablet sized screen.
 On a mobile sized screen, the four boxes will reduce to two, with the intro at the top and the enter button and a background image on the bottom.
 The text over the background image is bold and white to ensure it is easily read whilst creating impact.

 ### My Lists Page
 When the user clicks on 'ENTER' it takes them to the 'My lists' page which shows all the existing lists in the database.
 These are displayed clearly in rows to allow for clear definition between each list.
 The **list name** of every list in the database is displayed, underneath which is a brief description, with options to **add to the list**, **edit the list** or **delete the list** beneath the description.
 The list name is underlined to encourage the user to click on the name.
 On a desktop and tablet sized screen, the options are formatted in a sentence structure but are stacked on a mobile device.